 As a direct result of ATLAS contributions, Liberia passed a new human trafficking law in 2021.
-The government also developed and approved new Hazardous and Light Work Lists to better regulate CL and hazardous labor.
-ATLAS also provided technical assistance to the Ministry of Labor for drafting a new proposed law on CL.
-These changes bring the country's laws more into line with international standards, as outlined in the 2021 Findings on the Worst Forms of Child Labor Report.
-It is hoped that effective enforcement of these pieces of legislation will contribute to a reduction in the occurrence of CL in Liberia.
+The government also developed and approved new Hazardous and Light Work Lists to better regulate child labor and hazardous labor.
+ATLAS also provided technical assistance to the Ministry of Labor for drafting a new proposed law on child labor.